Honor Code and Rules of the School of Law

 At the hearing, the student may question any witnesses called by the Honor Council.
 The student may make a statement on his or her behalf, but the student may choose to remain silent.
 If the student offers a statement, members of the Council may question the student.

-A student cannot be represented by an attorney or other person at the hearing.
-A student is free to retain counsel who can be present at the hearing, but cannot participate in the proceeding.
-The student, however, can confer with counsel outside the hearing room.
+A student may not be represented by an attorney or other person at the hearing.
+A student is free to retain counsel who may be present at the hearing, but may not participate in the proceeding; however, the student may confer with counsel outside the hearing room.
 A member of the Texas Tech University faculty, staff, or student body cannot serve as counsel for any student during any process under this Code.

 The Honor Council hearing may be recorded (limited to audio recording) if the student requests this at least 24 hours before the hearing.